 The Green Labs Expansion is a $50,000 envelope of SPF funding to assist labs on McGill campuses to adopt sustainable best practices learned from previous SPF projects.
 Approved funding will be available to teams for one year to assist them in creating a proof of concept to secure long-term funding for these practices.

-Important Dates: Applications to participate in the Green Labs Expansion are due on the 1st of every month (while funding lasts).
+Important Dates: Applications to participate in the Green Labs Expansion are due on the 1st of every month, beginning August 1, 2021, while funding lasts.